 In our post about the agile methodology, we gave a brief overview of the waterfall method:

 “The waterfall methodology was long and tedious.
 It all started with heavy documentation upfront, gathering together all the requirements for the software and everything the business wanted to be included in the final product.
 These were long documents that detailed everything from functional specs to user interface designs.”

 Too many errors.

 But the Agile-inspired method of continuous delivery allows you to “fail fast” and, as a result, succeed more, and more quickly.
-By consistently deploying software into the main source repository and testing it relentlessly, errors are easily identified and fixed before growing into a much bigger problem.
+By consistently deploying software into the main source repository and testing it relentlessly, errors are easily identified and fixed before they get worse.

-Also, you don’t have to rely on a developer’s word that software is “done.”
-When you release it into a pre-production environment and test it there, the results will tell you if it’s done or not.
+Also, rather than take a developer’s word for it, you can release the software into a pre-production environment and see for yourself if it’s “done” or not.
 Continuous delivery creates believable and reliable progress.